-Denise is a previous Chair of ethics committees covering health related research at UCLan and is now the UCLan signatory as Sponsor for IRAS and NHS applications.
-She has a keen interest and significant expertise in best ethical practices, including the protection of vulnerable research participants.
+Denise is a previous Chair of ethics committees covering health related research at UCLan and the previous UCLan signatory as Sponsor for IRAS and NHS applications.
+She has a keen interest and significant expertise in best ethical practices, including the protection of vulnerable research participants and has previously taught research governance and ethics in the Masters in Research and PGC courses.

 Denise is a registered nurse, and her experience working in a clinical setting (both in the UK and in the Middle East) has given her a comprehensive understanding of all stages of the healthcare research system.
 Denise is particularly interested in facilitating research into complex interventions of nursing care, that will help to promote adoption of evidence-based practices.